Open Course Scheme

 We hope that any UQ staff member interested in teaching and learning will find observing a course to be an interesting, informative and valuable experience.

-Whether you are a novice or an expert, watching someone else teach is a great way to get new ideas, see pedagogies (that you may have only heard or read about) being implemented, rediscover old favourites or find comfort in your own teaching achievements.
+Whether you are a novice or an expert, watching someone else teach is a great way to get new ideas, see different pedagogies being implemented, rediscover old favourites or find comfort in your own teaching achievements.

-Participants in the programs Teaching@UQ (for new academics and academics new to UQ) and Graduate Teaching Associates also visit classes as part of their learning experience.
+Participants in the Graduate Teaching Associates program also visit classes as part of their learning experience.

 How does the scheme work?